Masters of the trade: Team N.B. shines at national skills competition

 Team finishes with its most medals yet at Skills Canada National Competition

-Team New Brunswick was loud and proud at the 2017 Skills Canada National Competition in Winnipeg this weekend.
+Team New Brunswick was loud and proud at the 2018 Skills Canada National Competition in Edmonton this weekend.

-New Brunswick students returned home from 2017 Skills Canada National Competition in Winnipeg this weekend with 10 medals, wonderful memories and optimism about a career in the trades.
+New Brunswick students returned home from 2018 Skills Canada National Competition in Edmonton this week with 12 medals, wonderful memories and optimism about a career in the trades.

-The five gold, three silver and two bronze medals were the most yet by Team New Brunswick.
-Its previous best was nine medals.
+One gold, seven silver and 4 bronze medals were the most yet by Team New Brunswick.
+Its previous best was ten medals.

 "We had a great time, a great weekend, and a record-setting performance for the New Brunswick team," said Luc Morin, executive director of Skills Canada New Brunswick.